 Mom running away in her car in a mad fit wasn’t unusual.
 She would do this many times over the years during states of rage, finally returning home when she regained control.
 Every time she would drive off, I would sit in fear that she would get into an accident and wait for her return by the window.
 She usually walked in apologizing to me, sometimes bringing a present as if that would make it all better.
 On this particular day she returned as usual, calm and collected but with no apology.
 She instead gave me the silent treatment, choosing not to speak to me or even look at me no matter how much I begged her for a reaction.
 This went on until the next morning when she simply said that she was watching me and if she ever found out that I actually had a boyfriend there were going to be big consequences.
 I never wrote another fake letter again.

 This was the same year that I was allowed to get my first real job.
 I was a hostess at a Bennigan’s restaurant and it felt like such an adventure for this otherwise sheltered girl.
 The only reason mom agreed to it was that we needed the money and in this situation she felt more comfortable that a friend who went to the Kingdom Hall with us also worked there and could keep an eye on me.
-(For those of you who aren’t familiar, the Kingdom Hall is the meeting place for Jehovah’s Witnesses.)
+(For those of you who aren’t familiar, the Kingdom Hall is the meeting place for Jehovah’s Witnesses, they don’t call them churches.)
 Long story short, I loved my job and the experiences and exposure that it gave me.
 I started to break out of my crippling shyness and became much more at ease with other people, I was finally spreading my wings a bit.
 My friend from the Kingdom Hall decided to warn me about a boy, Scott, that worked with us who apparently had a bit of a crush on me.
 She wanted to let me know so that I could keep my guard up because he was worldly, which could be dangerous.

 I only saw Scott once a week when our shifts lined up and it was completely innocent.
 He would flirt with me a little, but it never went beyond that.
 It was just a casual word here and there that me feel like I was on top of the world because someone was actually showing me some attention.
 One night, I was released early and had to wait for my friend from the Kingdom Hall to finish her shift because she was my driver.
 There was a common table for employees to sit at during breaks and while I waited, Scott took his break and joined me.
 I caught my friend shoot me a glare from across the room, but I wasn’t doing anything wrong, so I ignored her.
 What was I supposed to do, get up and run away from him?
 We sat across from each other and started to have a real conversation.
 I was so nervous because I’d never really had any one-on-one time with any boy, let alone a worldly one, but it also felt like a dream to be in that moment with him.
 I can even remember what was playing on the sound system, Elvis Presley’s Are You Lonesome Tonight.
 Talk about cheesy, but I was 15 and it was perfect.
 About 20 minutes into what felt like the conversation of my life, one of the employees came up to let me know my mom was there and that’s when I saw her storming down the aisle towards my seat.
 I had no idea what she was doing there and she was obviously furious.
 Right there in the middle of the restaurant she yelled for me to get up and get to the car all while staring Scott down.
 I wanted to shrink down and hide under the table, I wanted to believe that this wasn’t actually happening, but more than anything I wanted to cry.